p2m2/Discovery/docs/index.md

 # What is discovery

-discovery is a software library which aims to facilitate the development of functionalities to exploit RDF databases.
+discovery is a software library which aims to facilitate the development of decision support tools exploiting RDF databases.
 The library offers a dedicated query language that can be used in several runtime environments (Browser/JS, Node/JS, JVM/Scala).

 discovery is developed as part of the work package "Creating FAIR e-resources for knowledge mining" for [the national infrastructure for metabolomics and fluxomics - MetaboHUB](https://www.metabohub.fr/home.html)

 ## Metabolomic example